 Video: Abolition 101

-For an introduction to abolitionist theory as a supplement to the current uprising, we recommend that you watch or listen to Abolition Collective member Orisanmi Burton’s June 2020 presentation, Abolition 101 (this 30 minute lecture begins at the 6:45 mark).
+For an introduction to abolitionist theory as a supplement to the current uprising, we recommend that you watch or listen to Abolition Collective member Orisanmi Burton’s June 2020 presentation, Abolition 101.
 In addition to the dual sense of refusal of the current order and the “yes” that abolitionist alternatives offer, Burton further understands abolitionism as a lens.

 Abolitionism takes the criminal punishment system as a “strategic site to focus our attention, because it’s a site in which many of the contradictions that are present throughout the society are concentrated.”
 Using “abolitionist historiography”, Burton examines historical and contemporary examples of policing to reveal the criminal punishment system as a mode for enacting class warfare: securing racial hierarchy to maintain property at the expense of life.
 Through struggle against the injustice secured by this system, Burton argues, we enter a collective, humanizing process.
 This “101” introduces many key features of the abolitionist movement that this study guide explores.